tomhallmain/simple_image_compare/README.md

 Clone this repository and ensure Python 3 and the required packages are installed from requirements.txt.
 Optionally, run `pip install -r requirements-optional.txt` for platform-specific extras (e.g. keychain integration, EXIF tools).
 Note: some dependencies in requirements.txt (e.g. **torch**) may need to be installed from the provider’s site (e.g. [pytorch.org](https://pytorch.org)) for GPU support specific to your system.

-Run `app.py` to start the UI.
+Run `app.py` to start the Tkinter UI, or `app_qt.py` for the PySide6 (Qt) UI.
+Both share the same backend and configuration.
 For more details, see [USAGE.md](https://www.github.com/tomhallmain/simple_image_compare/blob/master/USAGE.md).

 ---